yaojialyu/Team13--MiniBlog/README.md

 A mini blog named Team13 functions most as Sina Weibo, maked for DBMS course in May, 2011.

-With two team members: Chang XU, Zixiang Zhang.
+With two team members: Chang Xu, Zixiang Zhang.

 Written in Java.